sh-dave/kex-io/README.md

 # kex-io

 Async asset handling for [Kha](https://github.com/Kode/Kha.git).
 The code is heavily based on [iron's Data class](https://github.com/armory3d/iron/blob/master/Sources/iron/data/Data.hx), but uses promises instead of callbacks.
 It also features a simple scoping (i.e. reference counting) mechanism.
+All assets are cached, whether already loaded or still in progress.

 ## dependencies